tytydraco/ExamineScraper/supplements/benfotiamine.md

 3.1

-Alzheimer& #039;s
+Alzheimer's Disease

-In isolated HEK293 cells, Benfotiamine at 20-40ug/mL is able to attenuate the glucose-induced increase in β-amyloid protein synthesis and theoretically aid the pathology of Alzheimer's Disease.[9]
+In isolated HEK293 cells, Benfotiamine at 20-40ug/mL is able to attenuate the glucose-induced increase in β-amyloid protein synthesis and theoretically aid the pathology of Alzheimer's disease.[9]

 In mice (either diabetic by streptozotocin or normal mice) given Benfotiamine at 100mg/kg for 14 days was able to normalize the glutathione:glutathione disulfide (GSSG) ratio in the cerebral cortex (by decreasing GSSG to control levels), although it did not affect normal mice.[10]
 These benefits occurred prior to any changes in AGEs or TNF-α (and thus were independent).[10]